AlexIoannides/pyspark-example-project/README.md

 Briefly, the options supplied serve the following purposes:

-- `--master spark://localhost:7077` - the address of the Spark cluster to start the job on.
-If you have a Spark cluster in operation (either in single-executor mode locally or something larger in the cloud) and want to send the job there, then modify this with the apprioriate Spark IP - e.g. `spark://localhost:7077`;
+- `--master local[*]` - the address of the Spark cluster to start the job on.
+If you have a Spark cluster in operation (either in single-executor mode locally, or something larger in the cloud) and want to send the job there, then modify this with the apprioriate Spark IP - e.g. `spark://the-clusters-ip-address:7077`;
 - `--packages 'com.somesparkjar.dependency:1.0.0,...'` - Maven coordinates for any JAR dependencies required by the job (e.g. JDBC driver for connecting to a relational database);
+- `--files configs/etl_config.json` - the (optional) path to any config file that may be required by the ETL job;
 - `--py-files packages.zip` - archive containing Python dependencies (modules) referenced by the job; and,
 - `jobs/etl_job.py` - the Python module file containing the ETL job to execute.